georgiybutev/school/README.md

 # college

-My first PHP MySQL web site from 2007
+This is the first dynamic web site I have developer using PHP and MySQL.

+Requirements:
+  1. PHP 5
+  2. MySQL 5
+  3. HTML 4 and CSS compatible web browser.

+Installation instruction: